Patagonia and the Marketability of Antimaterialism

 In 2011, high-end outdoor clothier and gear provider Patagonia purchased an ad in a November edition of the New York Times entreating customers not to buy one of its impeccable parkas.
 The reason given in the ad copy was that we live in a wasteful, rapacious world with swiftly diminishing resources and that people should not buy what they don’t need.

 Some cynics accused Patagonia of anti-marketing, the peril-fraught practice of selling a product by mocking it.
+But even Patagonia’s marketing sorcery is anti-sorcery.
+Its sorcery is sincerity.

 But is that what really went on here?
 Probably not.
 Patagonia is what people who use poultry-based marketing metaphors call an odd duck.
 Its wild success is based on an ostensible rejection of some conventional marketing wisdom.